mmoran0032/essentials/CLEAN-CODE.md

 - When used, comments should be informative and well-written.

 FORMATTING
 ----------

-  Follow the "newspaper" metaphor (main points at top, details at bottom)
+- Follow the "newspaper" metaphor (main points at top, details at bottom)

-  Related items should be vertically close and ordered
+- Related items should be vertically close and ordered

-  If on a team, set and follow team rules
+- If on a team, set and follow team rules

 OBJECTS AND DATA STRUCTURES
 ---------------------------

-  Express data in abstract terms (hide implementation)
+- Express data in abstract terms (hide implementation)

-  Law of Demeter: a method f of a class C should only call the methods of
-    C, an object created by f, an object passed as an argument to f, and an object held in an instance variable of C
+- **Law of Demeter:** a method *f* of a class *C* should only call the methods of *C*, an object created by *f*, an object passed as an argument to *f*, and an object held in an instance variable of *C*

 ERROR HANDLING
 --------------

-  Use exceptions instead of return codes
+- Use exceptions instead of return codes

-  Don't return or pass null
+- Don't return or pass null

 UNIT TESTS
 ----------

-  Write unit tests before production code
+- Write unit tests before production code

-  Keep tests clean and well maintained
+- Keep tests clean and well maintained

-  Use a single concept and one assert per test
+- Use a single concept and one assert per test

-  Tests should be Fast, Independent, Repeatable, Self-Validating, and Timely
+- Tests should be Fast, Independent, Repeatable, Self-Validating, and Timely (FIRST principle)

 CLASSES
 -------

-  Should be organized, small, and handle a single responsibility
+- Should be organized, small, and handle a single responsibility

-  Aim for high cohesion (variables used in a majority of functions)
+- Aim for high cohesion (variables used in a majority of functions)

 SYSTEMS
 -------

-  Separate constructing a system from using it
+- Separate constructing a system from using it

 EMERGENCE
 ---------

-  Design must produce a system that acts as intended
+- Design must produce a system that acts as intended

-  Must be refactored to clean up
+- Must be refactored to clean up

-  Remove duplication
+- Remove duplication

-  Be expressive
+- Be expressive

-  Minimize the number of classes and methods
+- Minimize the number of classes and methods

 SUCCESSIVE REFINEMENT
 ---------------------

-  Write code and clean it up
+- Write code and clean it up

-  Maintaining tests help ensure refactoring didn't break the code
+- Maintaining tests help ensure refactoring didn't break the code

-  Make edits incrementally, and test frequently
+- Make edits incrementally, and test frequently

 WHY CODE SHOULD CHANGE
 ----------------------